-2.3.5 Senior Housing
+2.3.4 Senior Housing

 Section 13.06.010 of the City's Zoning Code defines senior citizen housing as "a residential development consisting of at least 35 dwelling units which is developed for, or substantially rehabilitated or renovated for, senior citizens."
-Additionally, California Civil Code Section 51.3 defines "senior citizen" as a person 62 years of age or older, or 55 years of age or older, in a senior citizen housing development, and "senior citizen development" as a residential development development gevelopment.
-Substantially renovated for senior citizens that has at least 35 dwelling units.
+Additionally, California Civil Code Section 51.3 defines "senior citizen" as a person 62 years of age or older, or 55 years of age or older, in a senior citizen housing development, and "senior citizen development" as a residential development developed, substantially rehabilitated, or substantially renovated for senior citizens that has at least 35 dwelling units.